Why giving festive gifts is better than receiving them!

 If you need a little reminder of why giving is better than receiving then read on and remember the very wise words of Mahatma Ghandi, “The best way to find yourself is to lose yourself in the service of others.”

-Giving teaches responsibility
+Making others happy teaches responsibility

 Often giving can mean making a sacrifice.
 Everyone can give something regardless of their financial situation, but it might mean reassessing how.
 Learning how you can donate – and remember it doesn’t have to be in the form of money – by giving something else up or by watching your spending habits might make you realise you don’t need as much in your life to be happy anyway!

-Giving makes a difference
+A gift makes a difference

 It doesn’t matter how little you can give, it makes a difference to somebody.
 Don’t be stopped from making a gesture of kindness or a small act of goodwill because you don’t think it’ll make a difference.
 But it will.